-The next step was to translate the brand behavior into brand filters—a tool we use to apply the brand personality to design.
-The brand filters ensure that the brand's strategically defined personality is considered in all sub-areas of experience design such as look & feel, interactions, animation or tone of voice.
-The central question at this point is: "If we want the brand to be experienced as personal, proactive, flexible and intelligent, what does this mean for the look and feel or the content of a website, for example?”
+Next, we translated these attributes into brand filters—a tool we use to transfer the brand personality to the design.
+The brand filters guarantee that the strategically defined personality is accounted for in the design of all brand signatures.
+We therefore asked, “If we want the brand to be experienced as personal, proactive, flexible and intelligent, what does that mean for the look and feel or content of a website, for example?”

-In the case of Audi, we have extended the brand filters beyond the merely digital realm to include dimensions of physical product design such as interior, exterior and light design.
+In the case of Audi, we extended the brand filters beyond purely digital design to include dimensions of physical product design such as interior, exterior and lighting design.

-Finally, we answered the question of how the brand personality can be integrated into business processes and how its concrete impact can be measured using KPIs.
+Finally, we showed how to integrate brand personality into business processes and measure its actual impact through KPIs.

-With the brand personality and the brand filters, we provided the team with a central steering and monitoring tool that enables the CI team to define and evaluate the behavior of the Audi brand at different touchpoints and in different contexts of the customer lifecycle.
+With our work, we have supported Audi’s CI team on its transition from rigid brand management to a future-ready living brand approach that enables consistent yet flexible brand design.
+With the brand personality and brand filters, we defined a core control and monitoring tool that allows the CI team to define and review the behavior of the Audi brand at various touch points and within the customer lifecycle at any time.